 - All grant recipients are required to sign a contract accepting the award.
 Applicants should retain these instructions, as they will become part of the grant contract if the applicant is awarded a grant.

-- Grant awards are distributed in three equal stipends.
+- Grant awards are distributed in two equal stipends.
 Stipend disbursements are made payable to grantees only, not organizations or institutions.